laryziinha/forge-scryfall-scrapper/README.md

 https://github.com/Card-Forge/forge

 This project is not affiliated with, endorsed by, or maintained by the Forge project or its contributors.
-It does not modify, embed, bundle, or interact with Forge’s codebase — it only prepares image assets in a format Forge already supports.
+It does not modify, embed, bundle, or interact with Forge’s codebase,  it only prepares image assets in a format Forge already supports.

 ---